material-components/material-components-web/packages/mdc-shape/README.md

 CSS Class | Description
 --- | ---
-`mdc-shape-angled-corner-container` | Mandatory.
+`mdc-shape-container` | Mandatory.
 Parent element containing the component to be masked.
-`mdc-shape-angled-corner-container__corner` | Mandatory.
+`mdc-shape-container__corner` | Mandatory.
 Element for masking a specific corner; there may be up to 4.
-`mdc-shape-angled-corner-container__corner--bottom-left` | Element for masking the bottom left corner of the component.
+`mdc-shape-container__corner--bottom-left` | Element for masking the bottom left corner of the component.
-`mdc-shape-angled-corner-container__corner--bottom-right` | Element for masking the bottom right corner of the component.
+`mdc-shape-container__corner--bottom-right` | Element for masking the bottom right corner of the component.
-`mdc-shape-angled-corner-container__corner--top-left` | Element for masking the top left corner of the component.
+`mdc-shape-container__corner--top-left` | Element for masking the top left corner of the component.
-`mdc-shape-angled-corner-container__corner--top-right` | Element for masking the top right corner of the component.
+`mdc-shape-container__corner--top-right` | Element for masking the top right corner of the component.

 ### Sass Mixins